lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-< ToDo: The new OID TBD4 for id-KemBasedMac needs to be registered.
-The OIDs id-PasswordBasedMac and id-DHBasedMac were registered in the tree 1.2.840.113533.7.66 by Entrust.
-Entrust offered using 1.2.840.113533.7.66.16 for id-KemBasedMac. >
+Note: The OID for id-KemBasedMac was registered in the Entrust branch like the OIDs for id-PasswordBasedMac and id-DHBasedMac.

 kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to generate the shared secret mac key.